Solution to: Thoughtless Thief

 There are five statements in which nothing is said about the possible offender:

-The statements A1 and C1 seem to be contradictory, but that is not the case!
-Although at most one of these statements can be true, they can also be both false!
+The statements A1 and C1 may seem contradictory, but that is not the case!
+Although at most one of these statements can be true, they can also both be false!
 For example, suspects A and C might only know each other from primary school.

-About the statements A2 and B3, not much can be said (although it seems unlikely that statement A2 would be false and at the same time statement B3 would be true).
+Regarding statements A2 and B3, not much can be concluded, although it seems unlikely that statement A2 would be false while statement B3 is true.

 Statement: A is the offender: B is the offender: C is the offender: D is the offender: None of the suspects is the offender: